ickb/proposal/README.md

 In this first phase the protocol:

-- Transforms input CKB into NervosDAO deposit cells locked by iCKB Owner Lock, in short a deposit.
+- Transforms input CKB into NervosDAO deposit cells locked by iCKB Script, in short a deposit.
 - Awards to the user a protocol receipt of the deposits, effectively wrapping them.

 Given the impossibility to access the header in this phase, it cannot exist a strict requirement on deposits iCKB-equivalent size.
 On the other hand, to achieve higher deposits fungibility and to prevent a certain form of DoS, the protocol needs to incentivize [standard deposits](#standard-deposit).

 In particular, deposits bigger than the standard deposit size are actively disincentivized: the user will receive only 90% of the iCKB amount exceeding a standard deposit.
 The remaining 10% is offered as a discount to whoever is willing to withdraw from the oversized deposits.

-On the other side, deposit smaller than the standard deposit size they are intrinsically disincentivized by L1 dynamics, as deposits gets smaller they incur a bigger penalty in form of unaccounted occupied capacity, up to a minimum deposit of 164 CKB:
+On the other side, deposit smaller than the standard deposit size they are intrinsically disincentivized by L1 dynamics, as deposits gets smaller they incur a bigger penalty in form of unaccounted occupied capacity, up to a minimum deposit of `164 CKB`:

-- 82 CKB of fixed occupied capacity, used for state rent of the deposit cell with iCKB owner lock
+- `82 CKB` of fixed occupied capacity, used for state rent of the deposit cell with iCKB Script
-- 82 CKB of minimum unoccupied capacity, to be converted in receipt and later on in iCKB
+- `82 CKB` of minimum unoccupied capacity, to be converted in receipt and later on in iCKB

 Taking in consideration the incentives, the optimal strategy for a depositor is then to split his CKB into standard deposits.

 Since having a separate receipt per deposit cell would be capital inefficient, the protocol allows to account multiple deposit with a single receipt.
 In particular each deposit cell in output is followed by either:

 - Another deposit cell with its exact same unoccupied CKB capacity.
-- A protocol receipt, which respectfully to the immediately preceding deposit cells, just contains their count and single deposit unoccupied CKB capacity.
+- A protocol receipt, which respectfully to the immediately preceding deposit cells, just contains the single deposit unoccupied CKB capacity and the quantity of immediately preceding deposits.

+The single deposit unoccupied CKB capacity is stored in `6 bytes`, this poses an hard-cap of `~2.8M CKB` per single deposit.
+This hard-cap prevents [a certain form of DoS](#standard-deposit), while still leaving enough slack for the standard deposit CKB size to grow for well over a hundred of years.

+The quantity of immediately preceding deposits is stored in `2 bytes`, this poses an hard-cap of `65535` deposits per receipt.
+On the other side for simplicity [a transaction containing NervosDAO script is currently limited to `64` output cells](https://github.com/nervosnetwork/ckb-system-scripts/blob/master/c/dao.c#L38-L41) so that processing is simplified.
+This limitation may be relaxed later on in a future NervosDAO script update.

-So far a phase 1 deposit transaction contains deposits and receipts, but a valid transaction must also include at least one cell in input with iCKB Owner Lock, as this lock contains the protocol logic.
-For this purpose any cell with iCKB Owner Lock can be used.
+So far a phase 1 deposit transaction contains deposits and receipts, but a transaction should also include in output a cell with iCKB Script as lock to be later consumed as Owner Lock by SUDT mint in Deposit Phase 2.

-For user convenience the protocol offers an easy way to include an iCKB Owner Lock in input by using a Public Owner Cell.
-It's defined as a cell with iCKB Owner Lock and no type lock.
-As there is no way to identify the owner, these cells are considered publicly owned and anyone creating one forfeits ownership.
-As such a transaction can consume at most one Public Owner Cell and consuming one requires re-creating a new one in the outputs.

 Summing up, in the first deposit phase, these rules must be followed:

-- A **deposit** is defined as Nervos DAO deposit with an iCKB Owner Lock `{CodeHash: iCKB Owner Lock, HashType: Data1, Args: Empty}`.
+- A **deposit** is defined as Nervos DAO deposit with an iCKB Script `{CodeHash: iCKB Script, HashType: Data1, Args: Empty}`.
 - Two output cells are defined **adjacent** when they have consecutive serial number to each other, so for example one is output cell `n` and the other is output cell `n + 1`.
 - Two adjacent deposits must be exactly clones of each other.
-- No more than 255 adjacent deposits are allowed.
+- No more than 63 adjacent deposits are allowed.
 - A group of adjacent deposits must always be followed adjacently by its receipt.
+- A **receipt** is defined as a cell with type script iCKB Script `{CodeHash: iCKB Script, HashType: Data1, Args: Empty}`, the first 8 bytes of cell data are reserved for:
+  - `receipt_amount` keeps track of the single deposit unoccupied capacity (6 bytes)
+  - `receipt_count` keeps track of the quantity of immediately preceding deposits (2 bytes)

 - A receipt must be always be adjacently preceded by its deposits.
-- Given a group of adjacent deposits, the receipt_count is the quantity of immediately preceding deposits, while the receipt_amount is the single deposit unoccupied capacity.
-- A transaction containing a deposit and a receipt must also include at least one cell in input with iCKB Owner Lock.
-- A transaction can consume at most one Public Owner Cell, consuming one requires re-creating a new one in the outputs.
-- CellDeps must contain iCKB Dep Group comprising of: iCKB Owner Lock, iCKB Receipt, standard SUDT and Nervos DAO script.
+- CellDeps must contain iCKB Dep Group comprising of: iCKB Script, Standard SUDT Script and Nervos DAO Script.

 **Example of deposit phase 1:**